duvholt/bifrost/doc/hue-zigbee-format.md

-The current state of the art in zigbee-herdsman-converters (`srd/lib/philips.ts`) has patchy support for a few advanced features, but is riddled with errors and inacuracies.
-It also suffers from being written before a complete understanding of the format was availeble, widely using "magic" numbers that happen to work, although they may not be a good fit in the bigger picture.
+The current state of the art in zigbee-herdsman-converters (`srd/lib/philips.ts`) has patchy support for a few advanced features, but is riddled with errors and inaccuracies.
+It also suffers from being written before a complete understanding of the format was available, widely using "magic" numbers that happen to work, although they may not be a good fit in the bigger picture.

 There is great potential for improving zigbee-herdsman-converters, using the